 - Deploy to Stage

-- Product Functional testing: Cloud Manager pipeline executions will support execution of tests that run against the stage environment.
-See Understand your Test Results for details on the testing process.
+- Product Functional Testing: Cloud Manager pipeline executions will support execution of tests that run against the stage environment.
+Refer to Product Functional Testing for more details.

 - Custom Functional Testing: This step in the pipeline is always present and cannot be skipped.
 However, if no test JAR is produced by the build, the test passes by default.
-See Understand your Test Results for details on the testing process.
+Refer to Custom Functional Testing for more details.

 The following section describes how AEM and dispatcher packages are deployed in the stage phase and in the production phase.